fa7ad/fa7ad.github.io/data/posts/02_fp-functions.md

-In the [last article](/posts/fp-the-introduction), I introduced some core concepts of Functional Programming.
-In that article I quickly glossed over Pure Functions.
-In this article the goal is to discuss functions in more details.
+In the [last article](/posts/fp-the-introduction), I introduced some core concepts of Functional Programming; but I quickly glossed over Pure Functions.
+The goal of this article is to discuss functions in more detail.

 If there is one thing that you can call absolutely necessary to do functional programming is a good understanding of _Functions_. *(I guess you could infer that from the name, **Function**al Programming)*